-In 2018, voice searching has become more popular than ever.
+In 2018, optimizing your content for voice search has become more popular than ever.
 For marketers and those looking to increase their marketing ROIs, this means changing tactics to adhere to the new styles of searching that voice searchers use.
 Below, we will provide several key tips you can utilize to optimize your content for voice search in 2018.

 What Is Voice Searching?